crispy-pepper/WRO_2024/README.md

 #### Open Challenge
 The open challenge is where the car must complete three full laps around the field.
 The size of each side of the field is determined by random chance of either 100 cm or 60 cm.
 The direction in which the car drives is also randomized. <br>
 Our approach to this challenge was to detect the walls, turn when one wall disappears, and then count the number of turns to know when to end. <br><br>

-**Track Centering:** To check whether our car was in the middle of the track, we took live camera captures of the field in front of the vehicle.
-Using four regions of interest (ROI), two on each side, we would detect the size of the black walls and compare them against each other.
-If one side was significantly larger than the other, it meant the car was too skewed towards that side.
-To actually center the vehicle, we used a Proportional, Integral and Derivative (PID) wall follower approach by calculating the difference between the two walls.
-This would help mitigate the chances of overcorrection.

-**Turning:** Similar to track centering, we used four ROIs to detect the size of the black walls.
-If one wall was completely gone, we would know to turn towards that side.
-Because we experienced issues with detecting the entire front wall and detecting the next wall too early, we set it so that once the turn had started, it would continue to turn until a certain period of time was up.
-This would remove any instances of premature stopping, overturning, underturning, and overcounting turns.

-**Pillars** To  navigate around pillars, we implemented a color detection system using the camera's region of interest (ROI).
-This  ensures that the system accurately identifies the pillars while minimizing interference from background noise.
-Based on the detected color of the pillars, the vehicle adjusts itself, swerving left or right as needed.
-In cases where the vehicle detects that it is passing a pillar on the incorrect side, it automatically uses a reverse maneuver to realign itself and correct its course, ensuring compliance with the intended path.

 ### Obstacle Challenge
 The obstacle challenge is where the car must complete three full laps around the field, avoiding different coloured pillars.
 If the pillar is red, traverse on the right side; if the pillar is green, traverse on the left.
 The direction in which the car drives is randomized.
 After the third lap, depending on the last pillar, the car must continue or change directions to find the parking lot.
 The car must then back into the parking lot without touching the ends.
 The size of each side of the field remains constant, 1 metre for each side. <br>